raspberrypilearning/recruiting-volunteers/en/step_1.md

 - Learn where and how to recruit potential volunteers
 - Know what resources are available to help recruit volunteers

+## Reflect on becoming a volunteer
+Before looking for new volunteers it is worth reflecting on how you heard about and became involved in CoderDojo.

+--- task ---

+Think about what motivated you to volunteer.
+What made your experience rewarding, or challenging?
+How did you gain the skills and confidence needed to run a Dojo?

+--- /task ---

+The motivations of new volunteers to your Dojo may be similar or very different to your own.
+How can you use your experience to make a new volunteer’s journey a positive experience?

 ## Reflect on your Dojo's volunteer needs